J. Rutledge Young, Jr. Of Counsel

 Rutledge holds the highest professional AV Preeminent rating in the Martindale-Hubbell Law Directory, has been listed for more than 30 years in the Best Lawyers in America, and for more than 12 in years in Chambers USA America's Leading Business Lawyers.
 He is a South Carolina SuperLawyer and has been selected as a Best Lawyer in America for Bet-the-Company Litigation every year since 1999.

-In addition to his work as a lawyer, Rutledge has served on Charleston’s City Council and the board of directors of BB&T, Charleston Day School, Woodberry Forest School, Historic Charleston Foundation, South Carolina Coastal Conservation League, Lowcountry Land Trust, The Rivers Foundation and Theodora Park Foundation.
+In addition to his work as a lawyer, Rutledge has served on Charleston’s City Council and the Board of Directors of BB&T, Charleston Day School, the Preservation Society of Charleston, Woodberry Forest School, Historic Charleston Foundation, South Carolina Coastal Conservation League, the Middleton Place Foundation, the Lowcountry Land Trust, the Rivers Foundation, the Charleston Library Society and Theodora Park Foundation.
 He also was President of a railroad, and Co-Director of Business Development for American Windsurfer Magazine.
-Rutledge currently serves on the Board of the Charleston Library Society and Brick House Plantation.
+Rutledge currently serves on the Board of and Brick House Plantation.

 In his retirement, Rutledge looks forward to being with family and friends, fishing, sailing, travelling, and reading.